 Bonus.
 3D Printed Motorcycle

-If your 3D printed toy car collection already has a lot of vehicles, you can now add a 3D printed motorcycle.
-Gambody marketplace offers several excellent models you might enjoy.
+If your 3D printed car model collection already has a lot of vehicles, you can now add a motorcycle.
+Gambody marketplace offers several excellent projects you might enjoy.

 You can 3D print a motorcycle from Cyberpunk and even build a stunning diorama with Rockerboy Johnny Silverhand and his Yaiba Kusanagi CT-3X bike.

 Hobbyists who remember the 1988 action film AKIRA can work on this motorcycle 3D print.
-Its cyberpunk style, smooth forms and futuristic design make Akira Bike a stunning 3D printing model.
-You can download Akira motorcycle STL files to turn them into a toy or collectable piece.
+Its cyberpunk style, smooth forms, and futuristic design make Akira Bike a stunning 3D printing model.
+You can download Akira motorcycle STL files to turn them into a toy or collectible piece.

 Those who love realistic toys can 3D print a medium-sized Harley Davidson motorcycle.
 This 1991 model was featured in Judgement Day and became popular among many fans of Terminator movies.
 So, download Harley Davidson STL files and make this toy bike for your little kid or the child in you.

 That’s it for now.
-Hopefully, you will find a stunning 3D printing project for the weekend and share the pictures of your new 3D printed toy car in Gambody 3D Printing Community.
+Hopefully, you will find a stunning 3D printing project for the weekend and share the pictures of your new 3D printed car models and toys in Gambody 3D Printing Community.
 It is always interesting to see what you are building at the moment.